 ‘Everything is at it is and things go how they go’

-It was essential for me to develop this attitude years ago and it did become a built in attitude and not just words on a peace of paper.
+It was essential for me to develop this attitude years ago on my own journey of recovery and eventually it did become a built in attitude and not just words on a piece of paper.
 You cannot say something, but then not believe or mean it, as was the case with me at first.
-I would go into a situation with these words, but really I was saying ‘Everything is as it is and things go as they go, but please go well, let me feel O.K’ or I would use it thinking ‘I will feel great now with this statement’ only then to still feel anxious and think, ‘Well that did not work’, little did I realise I was missing the point, it was not there to make me feel better, it was there to stop me avoiding, it was not there to make me feel great, it was there to stop me trying to feel different.
+I would go into a situation with these words, but really I was saying ‘Everything is as it is and things go as they go, but please go well, let me feel OK’ or I would use it thinking ‘I will feel great now with this statement’ only then to still feel anxious and think, ‘Well that did not work’, little did I realise I was missing the point, it was not there to make me feel better, it was there to stop me avoiding, it was not there to make me feel great, it was there to stop me trying to feel different.

 The whole point was, it was not about striving to feel good anymore, which had totally had the opposite effect and my whole day had been consumed by it.
 It was about accepting who I was and situations with utter acceptance.
 Some days would be good, some days would be bad, some situations would go well, some not so well, I would now try to be neutral to it all.
 I would stop ‘Trying’ to feel different, I would stop watching my own social performance, there would be no more inquest when things did not go as I wanted.